zosowski/zosowski.github.io/README.md

 ## Extending the Site

-1. Duplicate one of the existing HTML pages when adding a new section.
+1. Duplicate one of the existing program folders or course pages when adding new content.
-2. Update the navigation list across all pages to include the new link.
+2. Update the navigation list in the shared HTML template to include the new link.
 3. Add any additional styling to `assets/css/style.css` to keep presentation consistent.